Best Headphones for Tinnitus

 The volume at which you listen to your headphones needs to be top of mind, as listening at too-loud volumes can both lead to and exacerbate tinnitus.
 Volume is measured in decibels, abbreviated dB.
 Decibels represent sound pressure level (SPL).
 The higher the dB value, the louder the sound being put forth by your headphones.

 Headphone sensitivity is another measure that will determine the loudness of your headphones.
 You can think of it as how much power the headphones will need to output higher volumes.
 The higher the sensitivity, the louder the headphones, and the less you will need to crank the volume to reach the sound level you desire.
 Scientists recommend that prolonged listening should be between 60 and 85 decibels to stay safe.
+This holds true regardless of whether you're using high-end wired over-ear headphones or wireless headphones with features like lossless audio via the LDAC codec or spatial audio.
 As a rule of thumb, lower volumes will always be better.
 Always consult an audiologist for medical advice.

 The Best Headphones for Tinnitus